 Students have lifetime access to the course and any new material that’s created in the future.
 Because of the online format, there’s no way to fall behind and students have the freedom to work their way through the material at their own pace.

-In the 10 years that we’ve been teaching the Floret workshop, both on-farm and online, we’ve welcomed students ranging in age from 16 to 76 from over 49 different countries around the world.
+In the 10 years that we’ve been teaching the Floret workshop, both on-farm and online, we’ve welcomed students ranging in age from 16 to 76 from more than 50 different countries around the world.

 Our students have included stay-at-home parents, corporate professionals, farmers, brand new growers, retirees looking for a joy job, people working a standard 9-5, and everything in between.